 The Bach flower therapy system was invented by Dr. Edward Bach, a British physician, in the 1930s.
 Dissatisfied with the Western approach to medicine and inspired by homeopathy, he set out to find a new system of treating illnesses before they manifest themselves in the body.
 For more on Dr. Bach, see this Bach Flower Remedies case study post.

-I find Dr. Bach’s theories fascinating, and we use Rescue Remedy – perhaps the most well known of Dr. Bach’s remedies; a blend of 5 flower essences to help in stressful situations – quite a bit.
+I find Dr. Bach’s theories fascinating, and we use Rescue Remedy – a blend of 5 flower essences to help in stressful situations and perhaps the most well known of Dr. Bach’s remedies – quite a bit.
 We give it to our dog whenever she goes to the vet, or gets a bath; we take it ourselves in times of stress or fear (such as before flying or going to the dentist) and I even put it in the water I use for our house plants.
 It’s supposed to help the plant if it has fallen over or been moved, but since plants tend to not survive for very long under my care, I use it all the time to be on the safe side, and now I have several healthy plants growing like crazy.

 These are two of my favorite books about Dr. Bach’s flower therapy system: